Passenger Ship For Sale

 Pricing Considerations in the Passenger Ship Market

-Passenger ship pricing is influenced by age, size, yard reputation, SS/DD status, and refurbishment condition.
+Passenger ship for sale pricing is influenced by age, size, yard reputation, SS/DD status, and refurbishment condition.
 As an indication:

 Recent interior renovations, updated safety systems, and modern amenities significantly enhance vessel value, while ships requiring major refurbishment face corresponding price discounts.